Discover the approach of functional medicine to Acne to solve it for good.

 For more than 50% of teenagers who experience acne at the onset of puberty, most acne cases will clear up as they near the end of high school.

 For some people though, acne persists well into their 20s and 30s, and sometimes well into their 40s and 50s.

-Outside of teenagers with acne, the largest age group of people with acne is women between the ages 20 and 35, with up to 50% of women experiencing some degree of acne (1).
+Outside of teenagers, the largest age group of people with acne is women between the ages of 20 and 35, with up to 50% of women experiencing some degree of acne (1).